Georgia Secretary of State Raffensperger blasts Perdue, says he 'owes my wife an apology' over threats

 Georgia Republican Secretary of State Brad Raffensperger slammed both President Trump and Sen. David Perdue, R-Ga., in a tense interview with Fox News host Martha MacCallum on "Your World" Monday.

-"Senator Purdue still owes my wife an apology for all the death threats she got after he asked for my resignation, and I've not heard one peep from that man since," Raffensperger said.
+"Senator Perdue still owes my wife an apology for all the death threats she got after he asked for my resignation, and I've not heard one peep from that man since," Raffensperger said.
 "He wants to call me, face-to-face, man-to-man, I'll talk to him off the record.
 But he hasn't done that."

 Following the Nov.
 3 presidential election, both Perdue and Georgia's other Republican senator, Kelly Loeffler, demanded that Raffensperger step down over his alleged failure "to deliver honest and transparent elections."
 Raffensperger has also come under fire from the president's campaign over unsubstantiated claims of irregularities in the Georgia vote count.